silencecmsj/WavMark/README.md

 # WavMark
 We provide a sample code of the WavMark method for defending against StarGAN.
-We will release the complete code on github soon.

 ## Usage